HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 Several new input parameters are specified and added to the [care-gaps](OperationDefinition-care-gaps.html) operation defined in this guide:
 - **practitioner** references a practitioner for which the gaps in care report will be created.
 - **organization** references an organization for which the gaps in care report will be created.
--	**status** if provided, SHALL be a code from the [gaps status value set], which indicates an open-gap or a closed-gap.
-If the status parameter is not provided when running the care-gaps operation, the gaps in care report will return both the [open and closed gaps].
+-	**status** is required, it SHALL be a code from the [gaps status value set], which indicates an open-gap or a closed-gap.
+For the Gaps in Care Report to return both the [open and closed gaps], status equals to open-gap and closed-gap both need to be provided.
--	**measure** is used to specify one or more measures for which the gaps in care report will be created.
+-	**measureId** is the id of a Measure resource that is on the server for which the gaps in care will be reported.
 The Client will need to check with the Server to know the identifiers used by the Server to uniquely identify measures.
+This parameter is one of the three options provided by this operation to specify one or more measures for which the Gaps in Care Report will be created.
+- **measureIdentifier** is the business identifier for a measure.
+This parameter is one of the three options provided by this operation to specify one or more measures for the which the Gaps in Care Report will be created.
+- **measureUrl** is the url of a measure.
+This parameter is one of the three options provided by this operation to specify one or more measures for the which the Gaps in Care Report will be created.
 -	**program** is used to specify one or more programs that a provider or an organization participates in.
 For example, the program may be a risk based, value based, or other performance program such as the Merit-based Incentive Payment System (MIPS) and Hospital Quality Reporting programs of CMS.

 The [care-gaps](OperationDefinition-care-gaps.html) operation has an out parameter: **return**.
-In comparison to the return output parameter specified in the [base care-gaps operation], the **return** here returns 0 to many Bundle resource that conforms to the [DEQM Gaps In Care Bundle Profile].
+In comparison to the return output parameter specified in the [base care-gaps operation], the **return** here returns a Parameters resource that contains zero or more `parameter`, with each `parameter` containing a Bundle resource that conforms to the [DEQM Gaps In Care Bundle Profile].

 Through the requirement analysis of the Gaps in Care Reporting for this ballot, it is determined that existing care-gaps operation in FHIR R4 requires a re-design.
 The plan is to promote the care-gaps operation specified in this guide to the next release of the base FHIR specification.
 {:.stu-note}